 attend at least one class, small group experience or social gathering at UUC or in a member’s home – be sure you’re active in UUC Connect to see all the options

 	- volunteer in some way within the UUC community (contact our Director of Ministries, check in at the UUC Info station in Nathan Johnson Hall on Sunday, drop by the UUC Info Session after any Sunday Service, or visit the church office at other times if you’d like some help finding the right opportunity!)

-	- enroll your children in Religious Education classes and encourage your tweens and teens to participate in youth activities
+	- enroll your children in Religious Education classes and encourage your middle schoolers and older teens to participate in youth activities

 	- Attend the “Exploring UU” classes (see bottom of page).
 These four classes, 90 minutes each (sometimes offered in other configurations), offer an excellent overview of Unitarian Universalism and University Unitarian Church, along with opportunities for personal reflection and interaction with other prospective members.
-There is no charge for the course, but please do register so that we know how many people will be attending.
+There is no charge for the course, but please do register in advance so that we know how many people will be attending.
 See the bottom of this page for upcoming dates.
 If you are unable to take the class or believe you have already met the learning requirement through other UU experience, contact the Director of Ministries to arrange an interview and/or materials that might answer specific questions about UU or UUC.